 Following are some of the contraindications for total laryngectomy

-- The presence of incurable synchronous tumours
+- The presence of incurable synchronous tumors

 - The presence of incurable distant metastases

 - Severe systemic general disease or poor general condition